History of OECD in Timeline

 In 1964, Japan became a member of the OECD.

-1974: International Energy Agency (IEA) Established
+1974: International Energy Agency (IEA) Created

 1989: OECD Assists Central European Countries

-Following the Revolutions of 1989, the OECD began assisting countries in Central Europe to prepare market economy reforms.
+Following the Revolutions of 1989, the OECD began assisting countries in Central Europe to prepare for market economy reforms.

 October 1990: East Germany Joins Through Reunification